This post includes affiliate links.

 This Tutorial focuses solely on how to crochet the Invisible Single Crochet Decrease.
 I will go in-depth on where you would use it, how to do it using photos as well as provide you with a great detailed video tutorial as well.

-So grab your yarn and hook, so you can follow me along as I teach you how to do this incredibly simple but no well-known crochet secret tip.
+So grab your yarn and hook, so you can follow me along as I teach you how to do this incredibly simple, but not well-known crochet secret tip.

 Why would I need to know the Invisible Single Crochet Decrease?